aimms/user-guide/aimms-ide/Solvers/GUROBI/GUROBI_Multi-Objective_Optimization.rst

 lexicographically better than another solution if it is better in the first objective where they differ (following the order).
 For a minimization problem, an optimal solution is one that is lexicographically minimal.

-A variable can be specified as a multi-objective variable by using the AIMMS routine GMP::Column::SetAsMultiObjective.
+A variable can be specified as a multi-objective variable by using the AIMMS routine :any:`GMP::Column::SetAsMultiObjective`.
 For example, to mark the variables TotalDist and TotalTime in a mathematical program 'MP' as multi-objective variables and solve the math program use